pujaltedavid/marinature-docs/README.md

 There is also a PopUp component that is used globally, so it can be used anywhere on the Administration zone without interference between the components that are using it.

 Finally, there is a simple hook to know when the database and background images are loaded.
-It is used to know when to allow the user to interact by removing the [loader screen](#website-loader).
+It is used to know when to allow user interaction by removing the [loader screen](#website-loader).

 ## Backend